webex/webex-js-sdk/CONTRIBUTING.md

 ./node_modules/.bin/selenium-standalone install
 ```

+> _Latest versions of chrome and firefox need to be installed for selenium to launch correctly._

 ##### Local Samples Tests

 If you wish to run the samples tests locally, we suggest changing from the Chrome-to-Firefox multiremote setup to Chrome-to-Chrome.